 Title: Registered Nurse (Retired)

-Bess Crawley Blackwell, MSN, BSN, Retired Registered Nurse, has been recognized by Marquis Who’s Who Top Nurses for dedication, achievements, and leadership in the fields of nursing and education.
+Michael O’Bleness, Retired Registered Nurse at Turner O’Bleness Foundation, has been recognized by Marquis Who’s Who Top Nurses for dedication, achievements, and leadership in nursing education.